scitran/client/Run-function.md

     'install',true);
 ```
 ### Running the function
 Then the Matlab function dtiErrorALDIT.m is run.
+Notice that you can send in parameters to the function to choose data sets or set parameter values.
 ```
 mFile = 'dtiErrorALDIT.m';
 % Make sure the project is available and get the id